St John's Church, Hororata: 2010 Canterbury earthquake

 The church suffered major damage during the 2010 Canterbury earthquake, causing the bell tower to partially collapse into the nave and surrounding gravestones.
 The church's organ, which was originally installed at ChristChurch Cathedral had been totally destroyed.
-The church will be repaired at a cost of $3 million.
+The church will be repaired at a cost of NZ$3 million.
 Local initiatives were set up in the years following the earthquake to help raise the restoration costs, notably the Hororata Highland Games (first held in 2011) and the Hororata Night Glow.